Search for celebrities on Ancestry.com!Roy Bailey

 Ms. Swinerton was born in San Francisco and attended the Katherine Branson School in Ross.
 She attended Radcliffe College, earning a bachelor of arts degree from Harvard University in 1939.
 After graduation, she worked at the Colt Press as an assistant to Jane Grabhorn and William Roth.

-She married William Swinerton in 1943 and moved to Woodside with her family in 1958.
+She marriage William Swinerton in 1943 and moved to Woodside with her family in 1958.
 Ms. Swinerton was involved in many organizations, including the Woodside Riders and Recording for the Blind.
 She was a member of the board of the Peninsula Humane Society, The Welsh Pony and Cob Society of America, and the Center for Equine Health at U.C.
 Davis.

 In 1969 she developed "Mary's Farm" in Loma Rica in Northern California, where she trained and bred champion Welsh ponies and cobs.
 She was given the Distinguished Horseman Award in both 1975 and 1990 by the San Mateo County Horseman's Association.